thiagomtolotti/condo-manager-br/README.md

 It's possible to see the documentation for the project in the /docs folder.
 They consist of the base UML diagrams modeled in the classes of my postgraduate program, along with any additional documentation added through the development.

+The diagrams are in PT-BR and it's planned to translate them to english.

 ## Stack

 This project is written as a full-stack web application.
 It aims to explore new technologies and deepen existing knowledge.
 Below is a table of the used technologies.